KurtE/Teensy3.1-Breakout-Boards/ReadME.md

 ---

 This breakout board is a bit larger, as some others were interested in having Arduino stackable headers, so I am currently playing around with a V.01 of this, which appears to be working.

+**Update**: I had some issues with the 3.3v circuit, where the Voltage Regulator appeared to be shorting out so we had more or less 5v on the 3.3v circuit.
+Could fix by removing VR and simply jumpering from the 3.3v output of the Teensy.
+So decided to make a V0.2 with more spacing between those pins, no vias under the VR, plus an easy way to not populate the 3.3v VR and instead use the power of the teensy.

+Teensy Shield with Arduino Headers Through Hole
+---

+For the fun of it, I hacked up the v0.2 above to only use through hole components as to make it easier to solder.
+I ordered a set of these fabricated at Seeedstudio, will see how well they work.

+Again warning: WIP

 Other Breakout Boards
 ---